Ice Ridge Trail

 Safety Information

-• There is no cell phone coverage on the trail.
-You should carry map and/or GPS and a personal locator beacon with you in case of an emergency.
+- There is no cell phone coverage on the trail.
+You should carry map and/or GPS and a two-way communication device with you in case of an emergency.

-• Please minimize your impact on the environment.
-Follow existing roads and trails, don’t build or alter cairns, and take all your rubbish back to Sisimiut with you.
+- Please minimize your impact on the environment.
+Follow existing roads and trails, don’t build or alter cairns, and take all your trash with you.

 Please make sure you are familiar with all our safety recommendations and the 7 Leave No Trace principles before you hike.